grammatek/simaromur/Readme.md

 # Símarómur

 This project provides an Icelandic TTS application for the Android TTS service.
-It is planned to provide local voices on the device as well as access to network voices over a network API.
+It provides already access to network voices of the [Tíro TTS API](https://tts.tiro.is/v0/voices).
+We are currently working on device-local voices.

-Handling of local voices is based on [Flite TTS Engine For Android](https://github.com/happyalu/Flite-TTS-Engine-for-Android) and is adapted to current Android platforms.
-It uses CMake for integrating the C++ part instead of ndk-build and is able to run on 64Bit platforms.
-We expect to modify the code considerably and making it more mature.
-Therefore, we started with a clean slate instead of forking it.
+Handling of device-local voices is originally based on [Flite TTS Engine For Android](https://github.com/happyalu/Flite-TTS-Engine-for-Android), but we changed it considerably and started with a clean slate instead of forking the project.

-Currently, Símarómur is more a tech-demo, than a fully functional TTS service, but we can already access and demo Icelandic network voices inside the "SIM Voices" activity.

-I. So far, the local voice UI provides nothing more than the original Flite TTS Engine for Android project - basically English & Indian voices, just in a less buggy way :)

-But we are working actively on the implementation of a new device-based Icelandic voice.
-Stay tuned for project updates ...
+We replaced many deprecated API's and also use current TTS Service Android API's.
+We also use CMake for integrating the C++ part instead of ndk-build and adapted the JNI part to be compatible with 64Bit platforms.

 ## Text Normalization & G2P

-Icelandic text normalization is always done on the Phone itself before the text enters G2P.
+Icelandic text normalization is always done on the phone itself before the text enters G2P.
-Local voice G2P is [rule-based](https://github.com/grammatek/g2p-thrax), implemented using the C++ frameworks Thrax & OpenFST, which are accessed via JNI.
+Local voice G2P is [rule-based](https://github.com/grammatek/g2p-thrax) and is implemented using the C++ frameworks Thrax & OpenFST, which are accessed via JNI.
 The network voices use somewhat better but computationally more demanding [LSTM g2p-models](https://github.com/grammatek/g2p-lstm).